 Here are some ways to build rapport:

 - Attention.
-Pay attention to your audience.
+Pay attention to your audience at the beginning.
 Make eye contact and call their name.

 - Mirroring.
 Mimic the person’s body language and vocal tone.
 Doing so will help them feel like you’re on the same page as them.